Thailand Marriage Visa Guide

 If using the 400,000 THB deposit method:

-- For a first extension, funds must be deposited at least 2 months before applying.
+- For a first extension, the money must be deposited at least 2 months before applying.

 - For renewals, many offices require 3 months.